 Psy.
-D. students are required to purchase the minimum amount of 2.5 million dollars per incident and an aggregate of four million dollars.
+D. students are required to purchase the minimum amount of 2,800,000/7,500,000.
 Individual practica sites may require higher than the Regent minimum amount.
 During internships outside of Virginia, students may find that this level of coverage is not available.
-In such cases, students are to obtain the maximum allowed rate that is less than the 2/4 million coverage required for Virginia.
-Students must submit a copy of their insurance coverage face sheet to the Psy.D. program Academic Services Manager by the start of each fall term and any immediately upon any change in policy during the academic year.
+In such cases, students are to obtain the maximum allowed rate that is less than the 2,800,000/7,500,000 coverage required for Virginia.
+Alternatively, students may submit proof of lower requirements in their jurisdiction and proof of insurance coverage at those lower rates.
+Coverage may be provided by the internship site.

+Students must submit a copy of their insurance coverage face sheet to the Psy.D. program Academic Services Manager by July 15, prior to the start of each fall term, and immediately upon any change in policy during the academic year.
 No student may participate in any aspect of the clinical training sequence that has not provided evidence to the program of current insurance coverage.